raspberrypilearning/catch-the-bus/en/step_6.md

 --- /task ---

 --- task ---
-Another way to fix the problem is to make the bus wait longer before leaving:
+If you want Scratch to **catch the bus**, make the bus wait longer before leaving:

 ![Bus sprite](images/bus-sprite.png)